 - Gelatin is derived from boiling the bones and hides of animals processed for meat and are found in:

 - There is a brand called Bakol which is suitable for vegetarians.

 - Around Easter time it becomes easy to find kosher or vegan marshmallows that are suitable for vegetarians.
 Stores like Trader Joe’s are even carrying them around Thanksgiving so vegetarians can enjoy traditional sweet potatoes with marshmallows.

 - Planters Dry Roasted Peanuts.
 Gelatin is used to help the salt stick to the peanuts.

 - Altoids, gummy candies and Starburst chews.

-Strawberry or other ‘red’ yogurts – You may assume the color comes from berries, but often times, the color comes from insects called cochineals which are ground up to make the red color.
-Food ingredient labels will list this coloring as cochineal, carmine or carminic acid.
+- Strawberry or other ‘red’ yogurts – You may assume the color comes from berries, but often times, the color comes from insects called cochineals which are ground up to make the red color.
 Dannon and Yoplait yogurt use cochineals.
 Go for an organic brand such as Stoneyfield that uses real fruit.
-Also be aware that Strawberry nerds, Oceanspray Ruby Red Grapefruit juice and Mango Snapple get their coloring from cochineals.
+Also beware that Starbucks Strawberry and Crème Frappuccino, Strawberry nerds, Oceanspray Ruby Red Grapefruit juice and Mango Snapple get their coloring from cochineals.

-Non-organic bananas are often sprayed with a preservative that contains shrimp and crab shells which infiltrate the fruit.
+- Non-organic bananas are sprayed with a preservative that contains shrimp and crab shells which infiltrate the fruit.
 Buy organic bananas if you are not a pescatarian or have a shellfish sensitivity.